Trump officials slam Zelenskyy, as Western leaders rally around Ukraine

 Speaking to reporters outside the White House, top Republican Senator Lindsey Graham also labelled the meeting an “utter disaster”, as he called for Zelenskyy to apologise or for Ukraine to “get someone new” to lead the country.

-Graham – a vocal Ukraine supporter and loyal Trump ally – said he advised the Ukrainian leader before the meeting to focus on the mineral deal and avoid discussing security guarantees and the ceasefire with Russia.
+Graham – a vocal Ukraine supporter and loyal Trump ally – said he advised Zelenskyy before the meeting to focus on the mineral deal and avoid discussing security guarantees and the ceasefire with Russia.

 “I talked to Zelenskyy this morning – don’t take the bait.
 President Trump was in a very good mood last night,” Graham said.